trxe/notes-blog/content/computer-graphics.md

 I_\text{local} = I_ak_a + \textcolor{red}{k_\text{shadow}}I_\text{source}[\dots],\quad  \textcolor{red}{k_\text{shadow} \in \{0,1\}}
 $$

+Shoot another ray from view ray's intersection point towards the light source to tell if that spot is illuminated.

 Hence shadow constant turns the diffuse, specular and transmitted values on or off.

 Only need to find one opaque occluder to determine occlusion.